Daytime Emergency Services Available

 Call us right away : 519-624-9760

-We are located in Cambridge, just off the 401, close to surrounding areas like; Kitchener, Guelph, and Brantford , Ontario.
+We are located in Cambridge, just off the 401, close to surrounding areas of Kitchener-Waterloo, Guelph, and Brantford, Ontario.

 The information we collect from you about your pet is vital from the moment you call us at the Animal Hospital of Cambridge.
 Here are some of the questions you can expect our staff to ask depending on the emergency or illness at hand.

 - Is your pet breathing?